patriziodegirolamo/Network-Analyser/README.md

 ## Usage

-The project provides a sample application called [main.rs](https://github.com/patriziodegirolamo/Network-Analyser/blob/main/src/main.rs) that shows the main features of the implemented library.

-Running it, the console will ask to provide some input values:
+ Running the sample application, the console will ask to provide some input values:

 - The network interface to be sniffed
 - The time interval after which an updated version of the report of the observed traffic will be generated